Nationally Determined Contributions (NDCs)

 NDCs Across the Western Balkans

-Each WB6 country has submitted its own NDCs, with varying levels of ambition:
+Each Western Balkans countries have submitted their respective NDCs, with varying levels of ambition:

 1. Albania aims for a 20.9% reduction in emissions by 2030, compared to a business-as-usual scenario.
 This target translates to a reduction of 6,674 kilotons of CO2 equivalent by 2030.